codio/site/source/docs/student/classes.html.md

 ---
-title: "Classes"
-description: "Joining a class as a student"
+title: "Joining a class as a student"

 ---

-### Join a class

 Your teacher can invite you to join classes that have been set up.
 This allows you to access the specific curriculum-mapped content and projects that have been assigned to you.